Re: [ledgersmb-devel] Setting a policy for our dependencies

 If a patched version retains exactly the same version number, then I'd consider that to be a bug in the patch.
 There should be at least a suffix indicating it's patched, unless the patch is simply a change to conform with distro policy, such as a different path, or change in a library name etc. As Erik says in his response, I don't think we need to concern ourselves too much with dependencies on packaged installs, that's up to the packager (with our support as needed during packaging)

+Two points: 1.
+Please correct me if I am wrong but I don't think Debian packages change the version $VERSION when they back port fixes.
+2. This is a specific problem when installing LedgerSMB from source and packages from the distribution.
+I assume we want to support that.
 Now assuming I am right on point 1, an important question is whether we want to take on the responsibility in the cpanfile for knowing what every distro we support has done in that area.
 I would ague that maybe we don't and therefore maybe the cpanfile should presume that patched versions of broken dependencies exist and we should just say "not our problem" aside from user support.
 How the user and the user's source of the package goes about fixing the bug then becomes something we don't have to know how it works or worry about.

 I say this for two reasons:

-version of a module is going to be an annoying and political decision, and
+1. Managing this list is annoying and deciding when to block a specific version of a module is going to be an annoying and political decision, and

 Well, so far I've explicitly excluded versions which were known to be buggy.
 E.g. there's a version of PGObject-Type-Bytestring which is known not to work with LedgerSMB, because I've fixed the bug that was exposed with you.
 My plan wasn't to go "hunt" for non-working versions.